co-design-hybrid/co-design-hybrid/resources.md

 # Future of Work External Resources

-Example opinion and news articles:
+## Example opinion and news articles

 * Alexander et al. (2021, May 17).
 What executives are saying about the future of hybrid work. *Mckinsey & Company*. https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/what-executives-are-saying-about-the-future-of-hybrid-work